Welcome and thank you for your interest in employment with Culinary Services. We look forward to having you join our team!

-Join our team!
-Apply now for a position with Ohio University Culinary Services.
+Apply now for a position with Ohio University Culinary Services!

-An employment eligibility verification form (1-9) must be completed by all new employees hired at Ohio University.
+An employment eligibility verification form (I-9) must be completed by all new employees hired at Ohio University.
 Please ensure that you bring the appropriate identification materials to complete the hiring process!

 All employees must present a document, or combination of documents, if applicable, from List A, which shows both identity and employment authorization; or one document from List B, which shows only identity, and one document from List C, which shows only employment authorization.